whiprandolph/bestseller/Part 2 - Why Are We So Lost？/09 - Encouraging Solidarity vs Discouraging Solidarity.md

 4. _Rejecting Private Property_: The traditional Haudenosaunee rejected private property and emphasized sharing.
 The Haudenosaunee writers noted, "Property is an idea by which people can be excluded from having access to lands or other means of producing a livelihood.
 That idea would destroy our culture, which requires that every individual live in service to the Spiritual Ways and The People.
 That idea (property) would produce slavery."

 5. _Avoiding Conquering Other People_: They committed to never impose taxes or religion on anyone they defeated in war.
-Adversaries could call for a cessation of hostilities at any time.
-The Haudenosunee committed to never have a society where a few people ruled over the rest, even when they won the war and could be the rulers!
+While the Haudenosaunee were willing to keep fighting a war until the threat was fully addressed, adversaries could call for a cessation of hostilities at any time.
+The Haudenosaunee committed to never have a society where a few people ruled over the rest, even when they won the war and could be the rulers!

 6. _Leaders Serve the People_: They specifically avoided factions, and no government imposes law on anybody: "The national Councils of Chiefs do not govern the people; instead they act as representatives of their clans in a process that coordinates the wishes of the people."